SRWieZ/php-imap/readme.md

-ImapMailbox is PHP class to access mailbox by POP3/IMAP/NNTP using IMAP extension
+PSR-1 compliant fork of Barbushin ImapMailbox is PHP class to access mailbox by POP3/IMAP/NNTP using IMAP extension

 Features:
  * Connect to mailbox by POP3/IMAP/NNTP (see [http://php.net/imap_open imap_open])